Put your extra clay pots or terra cotta pots to good use and make yourself a clay pot scarecrow for Fall or Halloween decorating.

 You should have a piece of chenille stem with the two arms attached to it.
 Take this stem and wrap it around the neck of the clay pot figure to be sure it fits and lining up the arms to the sides of the figure (do not attach it yet).
 You may need to add an additional chenille stem to fit all the way around the neck.

-Now take pieces of raffia and tie them around the chenille stem with knots.
+Decorate around the scarecrow by taking pieces of raffia and knotting them around the chenille stem.
 Go all the way along the stem, attaching pieces of raffia until you have the desired fullness.
 Just wrap the raffia filled stem around the neck and pull the stem taut, while twisting the two ends of the chenille stems to secure in place around the neck.

 Take a long piece of raffia (several strands) and tie around the base of figure as shown in photo.
 Tie a bow with raffia and secure with glue to the bottom clay pot saucer.